Our rating(4.3/5)

 You could also add a tipping option at checkout, customised email notifications and booking rules.

-If you’re dealing with regular customers, the customer directory helps you save time.
-When you add a customer to an appointment, the app automatically adds this person to your customer library along with any contact details added to the profile.
-You can also easily assign notes to a customer, such as their preferences and birthdays.
+The customer directory saves you time if you have regular clients.
+The app automatically adds people on bookings to the library along with any contact details.
+You can also easily assign notes to a customer, like their preferences and birthdays.

 By adding card details to the customer’s profile (card on file), you can charge the person’s card when necessary.
-This means that if you do have a no-show or last-minute cancellation, you can still charge the card belonging to your customer (if the customer has agreed to this policy at the time of booking).
+This means that if you have a no-show or last-minute cancellation, you can still charge their card if the customer has agreed to this policy at the time of booking.

-However, the cardholder can at any time retract their card information remotely, which has been a problem for some merchants who get customers booking, then retracting their card information and not turning up for a booking that could’ve gone to a paying customer.
+However, the cardholder can at any time retract their card information remotely, which has been a problem for some merchants.
+Imagine getting a customer booking, then retracting their card details and failing to turn up when this booking could’ve gone to a paying customer.

 Square’s customer directory makes it easy to save client and card details.

-There is also an items library where you can add all your services and products.
+There is also an items library for adding all your services and products.
 When making an appointment, a service is selected for a time slot.
 Each service can have a duration, processing time and extra time added to keep the calendar availability accurate.

 You can add products to appointments when you check out a customer in the app.